dev-johnson/angular-2-intro-app/README.md

-# JsonApi
+# Angular CRUD

+This application describes the basic routing, service declarations, CRUD operation, and so on.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+In the AppModule it has been declared with two constant for defining the application routes, toggle the comment at

+RouterModule.forRoot() to see how the parent and child routing works.

+This Application use the materialize-css for UI

 ## Development server